skibsthebear/tailbrain/README.md

 3. Run `docker-compose down` to stop and remove containers
 4. View all registered Docker Compose applications

+### Data Persistence

+The Docker Compose configurations you add are now stored persistently in a Docker volume.
+This means:

+- Your configurations will survive container restarts
+- You won't lose your registered Docker Compose applications when upgrading TailBrain
+- The configurations are stored in a JSON file at `/app/data/compose-apps.json` inside the container

 Important notes:

 - The path you provide must be accessible to the TailBrain backend